NASA’s Upcoming Mars Mission Will Feature Helicopter Test Flight, Search For Proof Of Life On Red Planet

 On Thursday, July 30, NASA will be launching its Perseverance rover to Mars with the help of a four-pound helicopter called Ingenuity.
-Aside from including a technology demonstration that could feature some revolutionary test flights, the mission will mark the space agency’s latest effort to search for signs of past or present of life on the red planet.
+Aside from including a technology demonstration that could feature some revolutionary test flights, the mission will mark the space agency’s latest effort to search for signs of past or present life on the red planet.

 As reported by CBS News on Wednesday morning, Ingenuity will fly to Mars while clutching the rover and attempt a series of flights after it touches down.
 The small helicopter will start out by flying like a “baby bird” and trying to ascend 10 feet and move forward by up to six feet, with these distances increasing following each subsequent attempt.